 This isn’t a story about characters experiencing trauma, but rather, about their journey to conquer it.
 I do not consider it a spoiler to say that they ultimately succeed.
 However, the trauma itself–and the challenges it presents–are depicted in gritty detail.
 In other words: this, much like Deposing Nathan, is a brutal book with an uplifting ending.

 Here are the specific content categories to be aware of:

 - Sexual assault: as expected from the premise, a large focus of this book is surrounding sexual assault, including its long-term physical, emotional, and psychological effects.
 For reasons crucial to the story, the assault itself is depicted (via a moderately detailed journal entry).

 - Consistent profanity throughout (100+ total instances.
 No slurs).

-- Depictions of inter-relationship abuse: present throughout (emotional, psychological, and one scene of physical)
+- Depictions of domestic abuse: present throughout (emotional, psychological, and one scene of physical)

 - One mention of a suicide that took place years ago